 Eligibility Criteria for Fargo Cass Public Health NFP Enrollment

-- First-time pregnant women before their 28th week of pregnancy and who meet income requirements (see table below).
+- First-time pregnant women prior to the 29th week of pregnancy and who meet income requirements (see table below).

 - First-time pregnant women already enrolled in the Women, Infants and Children Nutrition Program (WIC) or Medical Assistance (MA).

 - Must be a resident of Cass County, ND.